 Advanced and latest smart EV chargers like the Autel MaxiCharger 80A EV charger take communication even further with support for Wi-SUN dual networks.
 Wi-SUN, short for Wireless Smart Utility Network, is a standard based on IEEE 802.15.4g that was developed for modern smart grids, smart meters, EV chargers, and other utility systems.
 It is optimized for long-range, secure, and low-power mesh networking, making it ideal for heavy-duty charging environments.

-Dual-network capability means the charger can connect to two Wi-SUN networks at the same time.
+Dual-network capability means the charger can connect to two Wi-SUN networks simultaneously.
 One network typically links to the utility or smart grid for functions such as demand response, load balancing, and real-time energy pricing.
 The other connects to a local controller or nearby chargers to coordinate site-level energy use, such as balancing loads when several chargers share one electrical panel.
 This setup provides redundancy and reliability; if one network fails or becomes overloaded, the charger can continue operating through the second.

 Enclosure / Housing